FalonStrada/FalonStrada/README.md

 How to Contribute
 I would love to receive feedback and contributions to my automation projects!
 If you're interested in collaborating, feel free to contact me via LinkedIn.

-Thank you for visiting my portfolio and for your interest in my automation projects!n!
+Thank you for visiting my portfolio and for your interest in my automation projects!

 ---